Hatchet Go V1 Migration Guide

 import "github.com/hatchet-dev/hatchet/pkg/client/create"

-// utilize the following structs to configure tasks and workflows
+// utilize the following structs to configure tasks

 type WorkflowTask[I, O any] struct {

-// (required) The name of the task and workflow
+// (required) The name of the task

 Name string

-// (optional) The version of the workflow
+// (optional) The version of the task

 Version string